robbiewilcox76/Malloc_Proj/README.txt

   Since there are only 4094 free bytes when the memory array is initialized, we cannot allocate all of memory with 8 objects without having some space remaining
   8 objects * (509 bytes + 2 bytes) = 4088 bytes
   Each object is filled with a byte pattern according to the order in which the object was allocated (first object will contain 1's, second object will have 2's. etc)

+We were able to prove the correctness of each of the properties (detailed above) of our malloc() library.
+The methods that were most helpful during testing were the methods (3), (5), (8), and (9) as detailed above.
+More specifically, we used our task5() from memgrind in a white-box testing setting, utilizing methods (5) and (9), to debug issues with our implementation which resulted in the discovery and correction of various mistakes and bugs.
+Additonally, our extra test program was used in a white-box testing setting, utilizing methods (3) and (8), to debug our implementation as well.
+We tested our implementation thoroughly with many other variations of our programs and other test cases, but these were the testing processes that helped the most.

+Design Note:
+Our malloc() library implementation requires that the memory array will not exceed 32769 bytes This is because we are representing metadata using short integers, and the maximum value they can hold is 32767 During the first call to malloc(), 2 bytes (short int) of metadata are reserved, so memory will contain 2 less bytes than the total amount of memory
+Since a short cannot exceed the value 32767, a memory array of size 32769 bytes will result in inserting the value 32767 within the very first chunk's metadata which will be 2 bytes.
+2 bytes can represent numbers from 0 up to the value 32767.